-The uses of what I have characterized here as the attentional HEY1 are formally distinguished from the HEY2 turn marker, to which we shortly turn, by one central criterion: they all are issued at a point when a signer appears to want an interlocutor's visual attention but does not yet have it, or at least not in the desired way.
-When he was just short of 26 months old Vic was sitting in his mother's arms facing his uncle Will, who in turn was looking down towards Vic's feet and playing with the little boy's sandals.
-At one point, Vic began to make the HEY1 sign at Will repeatedly (Figure 21a).
+Figure 21.
+As Will played with his foot, Vic, at 25 mos., tried for 4 s to get his attention. (a) Vic began to make the HEY1 sign at Will repeatedly.
 It took four full seconds for Will to respond to his nephew's request for attention, during which time Vic continued to wave his hand making the HEY1 sign.
-It is hard to discern from the video stills, during his delayed response Will was pointedly gazing at Vic's feet and playing with his sandals, doggedly avoiding a response to Vic's HEY.
+It is hard to discern from the video stills, but during his delayed response, Will was pointedly gazing at Vic's feet and playing with his sandals, doggedly avoiding a response to Vic's HEY.
 Jane, in turn, appeared to be watching the TV screen in front of her.
 She first glanced down at Vic's signing hand just before Will also appeared to see it.
-Once his gaze moved to Vic's HEY1 sign, close attention to the dance of Will's eyes shows that he attended first to Vic's waving hand (b) and then looked at Vic's face, realizing that the child wanted his attention (Figure 21c).
-It was only at that point that Vic began to form a pointing hand in the direction of the door--what he had apparently wanted to point out from the start (Figure 21d).
-Vic's reference to the door (Figure 21c) in turn prompted both Will and Jane to glance in that direction.
-By this point in his life, based on his interactions with the adult signers, Vic seems to have fully mastered the HEY1 sign in Z as a request for attention, even if his interlocutors did not always honor such requests, much as they did not always honor HEY1 requests from one another (Haviland 2013a).
+Once his gaze moved to Vic's HEY1 sign, close attention to the dance of Will's eyes shows that (b) he attended first to Vic's waving hand and (c) then looked at Vic's face, realizing that the child wanted his attention.
+It was only at that point that (d) Vic began to form a pointing hand in the direction of the door-what he had apparently wanted to point out from the start.
+Vic's reference to the door in turn prompted both Will and Jane to glance in that direction.